OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules.md

 direct membership or must first be confirmed by the invited user.
 Administrators can also purge course and group members here.

-## Bibliothek
+## Library

-Aktivierung des Menüs "Bibliothek" und Wahl des zugehörigen Ressourcenordners.
+Activate the "Library" menu and select the corresponding resource folder.

 ## Forum

-Administrators can define here if pseudonymous forum posts are allowed and also define the appropriate default configuration for forums.
+Administrators can define here, if pseudonymous forum posts are allowed and also define the appropriate default configuration for forums.

 ## Course